 You are obliged to pay your employee(s) if:

-- there is less work, but this is for your account and risk, for instance when an order has been cancelled
+- there is less work and this is at your account and risk, for example, when an order has been cancelled.

 - there is enough work, but you fail to call in your on-call employees

-- you have called in your on-call employees, but they are unable to do their work due to technical issues
+- you have called in your on-call employees, but they are unable to do their work as a result of technical issues

 Who do you have to pay?